Juan OcampoDoctoral Student, Master in Social Sciences Organizational Innovation and Entrepreneurship, MSc Industrial Engineering

 - Engineering and Technology

-As a Ph.D. fellow for the Agenda 2030 Graduate School (2019-2023), and framed under "Grassroot Innovations and Communicate Currencies" I expect to identify challenges and conflicting elements in the sustainability agenda, contribute with new perspectives, and create solutions for the challenges ahead.
+As a Ph.D. fellow for the Agenda 2030 Graduate School (2019-2023), and framed under "Grassroot Innovations and Complementary Currencies" I expect to identify challenges and conflicting elements in the sustainability agenda, contribute with new perspectives, and create solutions for the challenges ahead.
 My main Supervisor is Ester Barinaga.